 Lethbridge ordered two plates of wings.
 I asked her why she wasted so much meat.
 She said it was because she was full after the first plate and didn’t like eating the cartilage.
-Lethbridge moaned about how full she was but went back and re-ate her food.
-The chipotle lime seasoning had a good zing to it.
+Lethbridge moaned about how stuffed she was but went back and re-ate her food because I shamed her.
+The chipotle lime seasoning has a good zing to it.

 If you haven’t been to Leopold’s Tavern yet, give them a go.
 Service was great and the pub has good energy.
 I plan to go back and try the mushroom burger, poutine and macaroni and cheese, all of which I hear is tasty pub grub.